zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

       az provider show --namespace 'Microsoft.HybridConnectivity'
       ```

-## Automation Flow
+## Deployment Options and Automation Flow

+This Jumpstart scenario provides multiple paths for deploying and configuring resources.
+Deployment options include:

+- Azure portal
+- ARM template via Azure CLI

 For you to get familiar with the automation and deployment flow, below is an explanation.

-1. User is editing the ARM template parameters file (1-time edit).
+1. User is providing the ARM template parameters values, either via the portal or editing the parameters file (1st-time edit).
 These parameters values are being used throughout the deployment.

 2. User deploys the ARM template at subscription level.
 The ARM template will create two resources groups with: